cloudmesh-project/reu-2014/_sources/bios.txt

           :height: 100

      - Nigel Pugh   nigel.pugh32@gmail.com
-     - Nigel is a student at Elizabith City State University majoting in Computer Science.
+     - Nigel Pugh is a student at Elizabith City State University majoring in Computer Science.
 Nigel is from Ahoskie, North Carolina.
-Nigel is currently working on Evaluating the Performance of MPI Java in FutureGrid and Big Red2 with mentor Saliya Ekanayake.
+Nigel is currently working on Evaluating the Performance of MPI Javain FutureGrid and Big Red2 with mentor Saliya Ekanayake.

    * -